Klik hier voor Nederlands.

 Routines also work well to deal with too many internal incentives.
 Here are my habits.

-Mark encourages you to ask yourself at the start of the day what you have to do that day in order to go home fulfilled.
-Then make a top 3 of the most important tasks and do them first.
+Mark encourages you to ask yourself at the start of the day what you have to do that day to go home fulfilled.
+Then, do the top three list of the most important tasks first.

 Too little fuel

-The quality of your work and the quantity that you can produce depends on your focus.
-If you get tired of a lot of work or too little sleep, it will be difficult to focus.
+Your work’s quality and the quantity you can produce depends on your focus.
+It will be difficult to focus if you get tired of a lot of work or too little sleep.

-It is therefore important to allow your supercomputer to rest and recharge.
-For example by taking a break.
-For simple tasks this can be done every 25 minutes and for deep focus tasks that can be done every 90 minutes.
+Therefore, allowing your supercomputer to rest and recharge, for example, by taking a break is important.
+This can be done for simple tasks every 25 minutes, and for deep-focus tasks, it can be done every 90 minutes.
 Mark calls this defocusing.

 Too many external stimuli

 What causes the most external stimuli for you?
-For me that’s my phone.
-But it can also be your colleagues, your email, your partner and children.
+For me, that’s my phone.
+But it can also be your colleagues, email, partner, and children.
 These are big concentration leaks.

 Nevertheless, there are possibilities to deal with these external stimuli so that you can still get something done.
 It is important to reserve time in your agenda to work full focus and not to be distracted.
 This chapter is full of practical tips.